Why Hire an Appellate Lawyer?

 If the case involves many different legal issues, or novel or complicated issues, the process of researching and writing the appellate briefs can be very time consuming.
 It is not uncommon for an appeal to involve 100 hours or more of attorney time.

 At Appellate Law Group, we understand that clients need to know what an appeal will cost.
-We will gladly prepare an appellate budget for a client or arrange for alternative payment plans, including flat fee representations.
+We will gladly prepare an appellate budget for a client or arrange for alternative payment plans.
 We also accept major credit cards.